 These look pretty wrong

-Settings and Session aren't grouped, but it makes sense to look at them together.
+aren't grouped, but it makes sense to look at them together.
 And what we find isn't good.
-With respect to Session it looks pretty normal for logging in, getting existing session data, and logging out.
-But them we look at signup which looks out of place in Session.
+With respect to Session

 We would expect life cycle end points to come together.
 So create, update, and remove should be actions on the same module.
 In this case when we create a new member, we are either creating a new member for an exiting organization(not implemented), or a new member along with a new organization.
 So we would expect to see this end point exist with other endpoints with similar functionality.

-These end points are currently grouped under Settings for updating a profile (which is really member information), and updating an organization.
+for updating a profile (which is really member information), and updating an organization.

 When we do our sign up form, what we're actually doing is creating a new organization.
 And by definition we need a default admin member as a parameter.
 So what we should really be doing is calling create organization.
 For modules, what happens is we end up with something like the following.

-We have a Session module which has a relationship to be able to read member and organization information on login.
-The Member and Organization modules need to be able to update the Session module if any changes have been made to information about either of these.
+module which has a relationship to be able to read member and organization information on login.
+The Member

-The Member and Organization modules interact with each other in the respect that an admin member needs the ability to update an organization, and an organization needs the ability to create and add members.
+modules interact with each other in the respect that an admin member needs the ability to update an organization, and an organization needs the ability to create and add members.

 Lastly an organization has access to a mnemonic.
 While members only need access to their respective key pair.